I Don't Want to Write About Singleness

 At eighteen I resented everything about this perspective, and so with little money and a very smug, better-than-thou-attitude, I left.
 I never wanted the fact that I was alone to stop me from doing something awesome, and I am thankful to say that this has truly become engrained in who I am.

-What began as not being afraid to wander the city or going to a new church or social event alone, eventually turned into moving across the world to Thailand by myself, backpacking throughout SEA, and even completing a four-day motorbike trip through Northern Vietnam entirely alone.
+What began as not being afraid to wander the city or go to social event alone, eventually turned into moving across the world to Thailand by myself, backpacking throughout SEA, and even completing a four-day motorbike trip through Northern Vietnam entirely alone.
 Most recently, it meant moving across the country to a province with the most majestic mountains but not a single familiar face.

 There tends to be two reactions to singleness: desperation or defensiveness.
 While my tendency is clearly towards the latter, I admit that this is no better than the girl I always rolled my eyes at, the one who hates Valentine’s Day and can’t watch a rom-com without a severe emotional breakdown following because she “just wants to be in LOVE”.